emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

-# Access EMQX Cluster By Kubernetes Service
+# Access EMQX Cluster by Kubernetes Service

-## Task target
+## Task Target

-How to access EMQX cluster by Kubernetes Service.
+How to access EMQX cluster by Kubernetes Service. <!--I do not quite understand what is page is about-->

-## Configure EMQX cluster
+## Configure EMQX Cluster

 Here are the relevant configurations for EMQX Custom Resource.
 You can choose the corresponding APIVersion based on the version of EMQX you wish to deploy.
 For specific compatibility relationships, please refer to [EMQX Operator Compatibility](../README.md):